deanbushmiller/Vuln-Assessment-Analyst/README.md

 # classroom feedback tool FREE use the browser version only
 ## Most O' students have security controls in place that limit access to sites from a computer & all students have a personal mobile device
 ## Test on you mobile device you use for class: www.menti.com
-### Use the browser on your phone or opena second desktop  browser and point it at the URL sent in the chat by the producer
+### Use the browser on your phone or open a second desktop  browser and point it at the URL sent in the chat by the producer

 # FILES
 ## They are not perfect, if you have constructive ideas on improvement email me.